pratik-choudhari/pratik-choudhari/README.md

 <!-- - 🔭 I’m currently working on building a docker guide🤖 -->
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning smart contracts on ethereum blockchain
 - 💬 Ask me about python, automation and data science
 - 😄 Pronouns: he, him
 - ⚡ Fun fact: the word __"bug"__ (like a software bug) is called so because engineers literally found bugs(insects) in CPUs!